o3de/o3de.org/content/docs/user-guide/gems/_index.md

 {{< preview-migrated >}}

 Gems are packages that contain code and assets to augment your game projects\.
-With the [Programming with Gems](/docs/userguide/gems/_index.md), you can choose the features and assets that you need for your game project without including unnecessary components\.
-For a list of all gems included in O3DE, see [Gems Available in O3DE](/docs/user-guide/gems/list.md)\.
+With the <!--tdoyon: Need link for this -->[Programming with Gems](/docs/userguide/gems/_index.md), you can choose the features and assets that you need for your game project without including unnecessary components\.
+For a list of all gems included in O3DE, see [Gems Available in O3DE](/docs/user-guide/gems/reference/)\.

 O3DE features two types of Gems:
 + **Code & Assets** - Contains assets as well as code that performs certain functions upon the assets\.